joelzarco/backpack-competition-kaggle/README.md

 # backpack-competition-kaggle
-A machine learning prediction problem involving a continuous variable for backpack prices.
+A machine learning regression problem for backpack prices.
+Competition rules and datasets can be found [here](https://www.kaggle.com/competitions/playground-series-s5e2/overview)